thiblahute/meson-website/Gnome-module.md

 This function compiles resources specified in an XML file into code that can be embedded inside the main binary.
 Similar a build target it takes two positional arguments.
 The first one is the name of the resource and the second is the xml file containing the resource definitions.
 If the name is `foobar`, Meson will generate a header file called `foobar.h`, which you can then include in your sources.
 There are two keyword arguments.

-* `source_dir`: a subdirectory where the resource compiler should look up the files, relative to the location of the xml file
+* `source_dir`: a list of subdirectories where the resource compiler should look up the files, relative to the location of the xml file
 * `c_name`: passed to the resource compiler as an argument after `--c-name`
 * `extra_args`: extra command line arguments to pass to the resource compiler